FlavScents AInsights Entry for 2,3,5,6-Tetramethyl Pyrazine

 7. Toxicology, Safety & Exposure Considerations

-For oral exposure, 2,3,5,6-tetramethylpyrazine is considered safe at typical use levels, with an established ADI by relevant authorities.
+For oral exposure, 2,3,5,6-tetramethylpyrazine is considered safe at typical flavor use levels, with a high margin of safety.
 Dermal exposure in fragrance applications is generally low risk, with no significant irritation or sensitization reported.
-Inhalation exposure is minimal due to its moderate volatility, but occupational safety measures should be observed in manufacturing settings.
-The risk profiles for food and fragrance applications are similar, with no significant differences noted.
+Inhalation exposure is minimal due to its low volatility, but occupational safety measures should be observed in manufacturing settings.
+Risk profiles are consistent across food and fragrance applications, with no significant differences noted.

 Citation hooks: EFSA; FEMA; PubChem; toxicology literature